yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Change the quantity assets per block this Vault may deposit to or withdraw from `strategy`.
+Change the quantity assets per block this Vault may deposit to or withdraw from `strategy`.
 This may only be called by governance or management.